yidong72/othello-alpha/README.md

 **Q: Does the app support offline play?**
 A: Yes, all game features work offline once the app is installed.

-**Q: Does the app track game statistics?**
+**Q: Does the app expose AI statistics?**
-A: Yes, the app keeps track of your win/loss record and provides detailed statistics for your games.
+A: Yes, the app exports the AI model inference results.

 ## Bug Reports